 Here, we honor the origin of the word radical, which means “root.”
 We dig to the root beyond surface “maps” or “concepts” that tend to represent our experiences.

-For instance, when I sit by a tree, I “know” it’s a tree because I’ve internalized the map of a tree and bring it with me.
+For instance, when I sit by a tree, I “know” it’s a tree because I’ve internalized the map of a tree as a frame of reference.
 I listen through my “tree-map” filters.
 If I saw a mustache and beard on the tree, I’d do a double-take, as it would no longer fit my tree-map.

-Our lives consist of maps for most situations we encounter in life.
+Our lives consist of maps — frames of reference — for most situations we encounter in life.
 Until we penetrate concepts, we view life through our maps rather than directly experiencing each encounter.

 Buddhist scholar Thích Nhất Hạnh considers nirvana as “the silencing of concepts.”
 Radical openness notices what’s between our maps and the root of our experience.

-- Observe the layers of “concepts” that represent experiences and “beliefs” about concepts to explain reality.
+- Observe the layers of “concepts” representing experiences and “beliefs” about concepts to explain reality.

 - Observe meaning: Begin dissolving expectations, assumptions, and differences—notice unexpected questions or thoughts that emerge.